toxicwebdev/toxicblue/README.md

 - Optimized waybar defaults
 - Comprehensive toolkit for a functional Wayland compositor desktop
 - Pre-configured, minimally opinionated setups for each supported compositor
-- Developer workstation that provides a container-focused experience.

 ## Purpose